programarivm/nonce-shield/README.md

 ### 4. Hello World

-Run the `auto-processing-form.php` example with PHP's built-in server to see `CsrfShield\Protection` in action:
+Run the `auto-processing-form.php` example with PHP's built-in server to see `CsrfShield\Nonce` in action:

     cd examples
     php -S localhost:8000